In Depth Baby Product Reviews Led by a Pediatrician

 Fabric

-Fabric quality encompasses the comfort and skin-friendly feel, the durability and how well it fits the frame, and how easy it might be to clean or wear over time.
+Fabric quality encompasses comfort and a skin-friendly feel, durability, how well it fits the frame, and how easy it is to clean or wear over time.
 The fabrics on the strollers we tested were all over the place.
-Some were rough and somewhat abrasive and stiff and didn't fit the frame well, while others were soft, smooth, easy to wipe clean, and wrapped nicely around the frames.
-The UPPAbaby Cruz v2 and the UPPAbaby Vista v2 have some of the highest quality materials in the group, and the look and feel bear this out compared to the competition.
-The roughest and stiffest fabric is found on the Baby Trend strollers.
+Some were rough, somewhat abrasive, and stiff, and didn't fit the frames well, while others were soft, smooth, easy to wipe clean, and wrapped nicely around the frames.
+The UPPAbaby Cruz v3, UPPAbaby Ridge v2, and UPPAbaby Vista v3 have some of the highest-quality materials in the group, and their look and feel surpass most of the competition.
+The roughest, stiffest fabric is on the Britax Brook +; it reminded us of an old-school Jansport backpack with a tighter weave.
+It isn't terrible, but it isn't as good as the competition.

 Frame

-A good frame should be fairly flex-free, and the fold and connection points should be few and solid.
-We look for rattle, sturdiness, design, and lack of defect when assessing frames.
-Those that score high tend to have limited fold points, a lack of visible connectors, and a design that doesn't bend or flex when under pressure from the passenger or pushing.
-The nicest frames were seen in the BOB Alterrain Pro, Cybex Balios, and all of the UPPAbaby strollers.
+A good frame should be fairly flex-free, with few folding or connection points that feel solid.
+We look for rattle, sturdiness, design, and lack of defects when assessing frames.
+Those that score high tend to have limited fold points, a lack of visible connectors, and a design that doesn't bend or flex when under pressure from the passenger or when pushing.
+The nicest frames were seen on the BOB Alterrain Pro, BOB Wayfinder, Guava Roam, Cybex Balios, and all UPPAbaby strollers.

 Wheels